Warburg Pincus

-Warburg Pincus LLC is a global private equity firm, headquartered in New York, with offices in the United States, Europe, Brazil, China, Southeast Asia and India.
-Warburg has been a private equity investor since 1966.
-The firm currently has over $80 billion in assets under management and invests in a range of sectors including retail, industrial manufacturing, energy, financial services, health care, technology, media, and real estate.
+Warburg Pincus LLC is an American multinational private equity firm, headquartered in New York City, with offices in the United States, Europe, Brazil, China, Southeast Asia and India.
+Warburg has been a private equity investor since 1966 and is one of the oldest in the world.
+As of June 2025, the company had over $87 billion in assets under management and invests in a range of sectors including retail, industrial manufacturing, energy, financial services, health care, technology, media, and real estate.
 Warburg Pincus is a growth investor.
 Warburg Pincus has raised 21 private equity funds which have invested over $100 billion in over 1,000 companies in 40 countries.